• Skip to primary navigation

 Loafers too big

-These tips work great for loafers, too.
+These tips are good for loafers, too.

-2. Add an insole
+2. Add an Insole

 Dales Leatherworks' Insoles